What is Expat in Croatia?

 Where do you get your information?

 The content on this site comes from a variety of places, depending on the topic.
-All content related to government procedures comes from the government, either from translating government web sites or calling the government personally to confirm.
+All content related to government procedures comes from the government, both from translating government web sites and calling the government personally to confirm.
 In most cases, posts are complimented by real life experiences by myself and others.

 When government information conflicts with real experiences, as happens all too frequently, it is noted in the post.
 For an extra check and added layer of legitimacy, procedural content may also be verified with a lawyer if the government provides conflicting information.
 Each post, regardless of topic, is thoroughly researched.